How to fix common irrigation leaks

 Advice:

-• If your drippers are blowing off, your pipes continually split or your joints just don’t seem to stay together, it’s probably a sign that you have too much pressure running through your irrigation lines.
+- If your drippers are blowing off, your pipes continually split or your joints just don’t seem to stay together, it’s probably a sign that you have too much pressure running through your irrigation lines.
 You can buy in-line pressure reducers or regulators to help keep your system together.
-Reducers work by reducing the water pressure, and regulators set the pressure to a certain level.
 Estimate how many drippers you have on the line and visit your local garden shop for some advice on which option (reducer or regulator) would best suit your situation.

-• If you see water trickling out of your sprinkler even though that station is off, chances are you have a blocked solenoid valve.
-Check for debris or sediment stuck inside the valve - this is the most common issue.
-If you see a pool of water around the valve, it could be broken.
-Note, the pool of water could be due to a broken pipe, so be sure to check both before replacing any parts.
+- If you see water trickling out of your sprinkler even though that station is off, chances are you have a blocked solenoid valve.
+Check for debris or sediment stuck inside the valve as this is the most common issue.
+If you see a pool of water around a valve, it or a pipe could be broken, so be sure to check both before replacing any parts.

 Quick tips

-• Turn your irrigation off in the wet season, but once a week turn it on for a few minutes.
-This helps stop blockages and flushes ants and other insects that might inhabit and damage your pipes or irrigation lines.
+- Turn your irrigation off in the wet season, but once a week turn it on for a few minutes.
+This helps to stop blockages and flushes ants and other insects that might inhabit and damage your pipes or irrigation lines.

 3 Step Leak Check